AdobeDocs/release-notes.en/current.md

 * View new tutorials
 * See the latest Support articles

-## New courses on Experience League
+## Courses on Experience League

-**December 2025:** New [courses](https://experienceleague.adobe.com/en/courses) are available on Experience League.
+[Courses](https://experienceleague.adobe.com/en/courses) are available on Experience League.
 They provide structured, expert-created learning that help you build skills faster, validate expertise, and advance more confidently across Adobe's solutions.

 * Available at no cost
 * Bite-sized modules that make complex topics easy to complete